Abnormality Prediction and Forecasting of Laboratory Values from Electrocardiogram Signals Using Multimodal Deep Learning: Results

-Table \ref{table:est} contains the performance results for laboratory value estimation.
-Overall, 23 abnormalities across 19 unique laboratory values achieve AUROC scores above 0.7 in a statistically significant manner.
-Notably, NTproBNP levels above 353 pg/mL were estimated with an AUROC of 0.882.
-Urea nitrogen levels below 6 mg/dL were estimated with an AUROC of 0.860.
-Hemoglobin levels above 17.5 g/dL had an AUROC of 0.844, while Creatinine levels below 0.5 mg/dL with an AUROC of 0.825.
-Other values such as ferritin, hematocrit, and albumin also demonstrated strong predictive performance.
+Table \ref{table:new_est_main} presents the performance results for laboratory value abnormality prediction, highlighting 24 abnormalities across 19 unique laboratory values that achieved statistically significant AUROC scores above 0.7.
+Notably, NTproBNP levels above 353 pg/mL were estimated with an AUROC of 0.903.
+Urea nitrogen levels below 6 mg/dL were estimated with an AUROC of 0.790.
+Hemoglobin levels above 17.5 g/dL had an AUROC of 0.870, while Creatinine levels below 0.5 mg/dL had an AUROC of 0.746.
+Other values, such as bilirubin, hematocrit, and albumin, also demonstrated strong predictive performance.